North Park, Chicago: Neighborhood

-Originally a Swedish community and later a stronghold of Orthodox Jews, it more recently has been adopted by newer American immigrants, from Latinos to Middle Easterners, Koreans and Central Europeans (Poles).
+Originally a Swedish community and later a stronghold of Orthodox Jews, it is generally a broadly mixed community of various backgrounds.
 It is part of the 60625 and 60659 zip codes.

-North Park received its name from North Park University that built the Old Main building in 1894 along Foster Avenue west of Kedzie, on the north side of the river.
-Further north is the campus of Northeastern Illinois University, which opened in 1961.
+North Park received its name from North Park University which built its Old Main building in 1894 along Foster Avenue west of Kedzie, on the north bank of the river.
+Further west is the campus of Northeastern Illinois University, which opened in 1961.
 Other major land uses include two large cemeteries, LaBagh Woods Forest Preserve, Peterson Pulaski Industrial Park, and North Park Village, which includes housing, park facilities, and a nature center.

 The Good Counsel Province of the Polish Felician Sisters is headquartered in this neighborhood, as is Chicago's PBS station, WTTW, in the Chicago Production Center.
 Two universities – North Park University and Northeastern Illinois University – and a Yeshiva make for concentrated educational resources.